 Barbara Ann Gott Hapgood Obituary

 If, during the evening in July 1960, a 22-year-old kindergarten teacher from suburban Philadelphia could have had her wishes, her soldier love would ask her to be his wife.
 Anywhere.
 If that 24-year-old boy from the next town over, a Cold Warrior stationed on a U.S. Army base in West Germany, could have achieved his strategic objectives, she would devotedly consent.
 Anytime.
-If those fabled fates of place and time could converge on them in a manner beyond all imagining, that profession and confession of unity would unfold in a gondola on Venice’s Grand Canal, the fireworks of Feast Day roaring above, silhouetting the singing, striped gondolier.
-Verily, and she said to him yes.
+If those fabled fates of place and time could converge on them in a manner beyond all imagining, that profession and confession of unity would unfold in a gondola on Venice’s Grand Canal, the fireworks of the Festa del Redentore roaring above, silhouetting the singing, striped gondolier.
+And she said to him yes.

 And that Barbara was dignified and refined.
 In fact, Barbara’s speech, sullied infrequently, if ever, and then only with, at most, a bit of silly wordplay or an “oh, shoot,” that portrayed her opposition to the low road, the baseness, and contention in all forms.
 Everyone was special and worth your respect.
 She knew she had been given much and she knew that her kindergarten kids and her Cub Scouts and her tennis students would benefit most from knowing they mattered, and she told them all, and they did.